sakibch/Loan-payment-classification/README.md

 k-Nearest Neighbour, Decision Tree, Support Vector Machine, Logistic Regression

-The results is reported as the accuracy of each classifier, using the following metrics:
+The results are reported as the accuracy of each classifier, using the following metrics:

 Jaccard index, F1-score, LogLoss